Coverage | ID cards | Care | Cost | HPHConnect | Privacy | Rights and Responsibilities | Appeals | Fraud & Abuse

-- Preferred Provider Oganizations (PPO)
+- Preferred Provider

-With an HMO, you need to choose a primary care physician (PCP) from the Harvard Pilgrim network.
+choose a primary care physician (PCP) from the Harvard Pilgrim network.
 You visit your PCP for routine care or when you're sick.
 If you have to see a specialist, your PCP will give you a referral in order for Harvard Pilgrim to cover the cost of care.
 Some services do not require a referral.
 View your Benefit Handbook for more information.

-With a POS plan, members choose a PCP, but can receive care from specialists without their PCP's referral.
+choose a PCP, but can receive care from specialists without their PCP's referral.
 In addition, POS members can visit doctors, hospitals and other providers who do not belong to Harvard Pilgrim's participating provider network.
 When provided or arranged by a PCP, services are typically covered in full with copayments.
 Services received without a PCP referral or outside Harvard Pilgrim's participating provider network are subject to deductibles and coinsurance.

-With A PPO, members can choose to receive care for covered services from providers and hospitals that belong to Harvard Pilgrim's participating provider network or from those who don't.
+, members can choose to receive care for covered services from providers and hospitals that belong to Harvard Pilgrim's participating provider network or from those who don't.
 Outside of Massachusetts, Maine, New Hampshire and Rhode Island, participating providers also include the Private Healthcare Systems network of more than 360,000 providers and 3,500 hospitals across the United States.
 When provided or arranged by participating providers, services are typically covered in full with copayments.
 Services received outside of Harvard Pilgrim's participating provider network are subject to deductibles and coinsurance.